 An experienced solicitor can also assist you with arrangements for your children.
 You will need to show that you and your spouse have worked out where the children will predominantly live and when the parent with whom the children are not primarily residing will see them.

 A solicitor can also help you work out the financial settlement.
 Many people facing divorce are understandably emotional and may feel a lot of guilt.
 In an effort to be ‘nice’ they may forgo some of what they may be entitled to financially.
 This can cause frustration and resentment down the line (especially if an ex-spouse meets someone else) and can lead to couples who thought they had divorced amicably into court.
 By talking through your options with a family lawyer who has undoubtedly seen many similar situations, you can ensure that the decisions you make are in your long-term best interests.

 Deciding to divorce at Christmas time is a difficult decision for anyone.
 Instructing a family law solicitor to guide you through the process and ensure you are making the best decisions for you and your children can provide you with peace of mind that a positive future is within reach.

 Our leading divorce team can help you navigate these sensitive circumstances with the utmost care.
-Don't hestitate to get in touch with Guillaumes Solicitors, our experienced family law team can advise and represent you throughout the divorce process.
+Don't hestitate to get in touch with Guillaumes Solicitors, our experienced family law solicitors can advise and represent you throughout the divorce process.